 The big news around Socorro is that the EVLA is here.
-You may download the latest version of the CookBook Appendix E on special considerations for ELA data processing in AIPS.
-It is also available in pdf format.
-I was one of several people who reduced a set of data from the WIDAR-0 version of the new correlator.
+The AIPS CookBook has been revised so that EVLA data processing is regarded as the standard.
+The much simpler classic VLA data handling is now described in Appendix O. I was one of several people who reduced a very early set of data from the WIDAR-0 version of the new correlator.
 The observations were on the hot core at the center of Orion at K band.
 Two hours were spent one day to cover one GHz with 8192 channels each 0.125 MHz wide.
 Two hours were spent the next day, covering a slightly overlapping 1 GHz, and 1 hour was spent on a third day doing another 1 GHz.
 Karl Menten provided line identifications.
-The full spectrum I obtained with AIPS is shown in poster which also shows blown-up spectra and hue-intensity images of some of the molecular lines.
+The full spectrum I obtained with AIPS is shown in the poster which also shows blown-up spectra and hue-intensity images of some of the molecular lines.
 Only 12 antennas were used for this experiment.
-The full EVLA when it it is up and running will be absolutely amazing.
+The full EVLA is absolutely amazing.
 And some day the software will catch up.

 My pages on these matters include the following items: